 Depending on how complex your sale is, multiple people at your target account might be involved in the buying decision.
 Reaching out to all of the influencers and decision makers involved through prospecting not only increases your connect rate with a target account; it also increases your eventual close rate.

 There's a whole slew of reasons why salespeople aren't able to connect to prospects.
 Some prospects are eager to talk; some will never pick up the phone.
 Salespeople often give up too soon or blow their chances of connecting by not taking the right approach.
 Some salespeople also have a serious fear of rejection which makes it hard for them to just pick up the phone over and over again.
 Regardless, it's the salesperson's responsibility to be pleasantly persistent with the right number of prospects.

 Reach out, and make it clear that you are here to provide value.
 And also understand when to back off.
 Most importantly, pick up the phone enough times to call enough prospects.
 Every salesperson has a quota -- work backwards to figure out how many prospects you need to call in order to hit that quota.
 Do the math.
-Calculate the number of connects you need to close a sale, and then multiple that by the number of sales you need to make.
+Calculate the number of connects you need to close a sale, and then multiply that by the number of sales you need to make.